 Success in today's age of medicine starts with primary prevention.
 Within the current health care climate, it is impossible to practice without devoting attention to the surrounding community.
 Through many affiliations with partner organizations, UPMC Shadyside Family Medicine Residency Program readily fulfills its responsibility to the community.

 Student Health Experience

-Through our Sports Medicine Department, opportunity exists to provide medical coverage at collegiate and high school athletic events with a sports medicine faculty member or fellow.
+Through our Sports Medicine Department, opportunities exist to provide medical coverage at the collegiate and high school athletic events with a sports medicine faculty member or fellow.